THE LIFE COACH WHO GUIDES

 Retreat Guide at the Wuji House, the serene private retreat facility in the Texas Hill Country, U.S.A.
 Guest teacher at Anand Krishna Ashram and The Yoga Barn in Ubud, Bali.
 Meditation training at Nanzenji Zen Temple in Kyoto, Japan and Sivananda Ashram in Madurai, India.

-Completed the Mindfulness Based Stress Reduction and University of Florida Healing with the Arts courses.
+Mindful Art and Living teacher.
 Studied Zen mindful arts including calligraphy, Ura-Senke tea ceremony, and Ryuseiha Ikebana flower arrangement in Japan.
-Offered group and private Mindful Art classes in-person and online.
-Created and taught Creative Mindfulness Youth Summer Camps and taught the Mindfulness in the Workplace workshop for the City of Austin.
-Led a Mindful Walking class at the Blue Hole Regional Park in Wimberley, TX.
+Led Creative Mindfulness Youth Summer Camps and taught the Mindfulness in the Workplace workshop for the City of Austin.

 Certified Ayurvedic lifestyle counselor and 500-hour yoga teacher.
 Advanced study in Ayurveda at Ayurvedic Institute in New Mexico, USA and Kerala Ayurveda in India.
 Advanced study in yoga at Sivananda Ashram and Krishnamacharya Yoga Mandiram in India.
 Taught Ayurveda in the U.S, Mexico, Bali, and Japan.